 Scholarly Commons Citation

 Jordan, Emma Coleman, "The Non-Monetary Value of Reparations Rhetoric" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 104.
+104.